Bubobubobubobubo/sardine/docs/sardine_doc/src/diving_deeper/sleeping.md

 - we use a central `sleep(1)` statement to make a pause in our pattern.
 - we do the recursion after a period of `two beats`.

 There is something a bit un-intuitive about this.
-Strictly speaking, **the sleep method is not halting anything, it just report the events coming after it to some point in the future**.
+Strictly speaking, **the sleep method is not halting anything, it just shifts the events coming after it to some point in the future**.
 Read this twice!

 It means that you can `sleep()` for some time but the function will not end if the recursion is coming much later.
 If will just defer the execution of what comes after the sleep and wait until the function is done looping: